-In Figure 8, San Juan is the district with the biggest difference for the number of admitted students when private and public schools are compared.
-In fact the ratio is greater than 5 to 1 in favor of students coming from private schools.
-Since the income for parents from private schools students are higher on average, as depicted in Figure 10, an income distribution for both type of schools for the district of San Juan is shown in Figure 11.
-Approximately 50% of the parents from private schools report an income in the highest category as compared to close to 12% for the parents of public schools students as shown in Figure 11.
+In Figure 7, San Juan is the district with the biggest difference for the number of applicants when private and public schools are compared.
+In fact the ratio is about 5 to 1 in favor of private schools applicants.
+Since the income for parents from private schools students are higher on average, as depicted in Figure 9, an income distribution for both type of schools for the district of San Juan is developed in Figure 10.
+Approximately 50% of the parents from private schools report income in the highest category as compared to close to 12% for the parents of public schools students as shown in Figure 10.
 This graph supports the hypothesis that financial aspects may be a factor to consider in understanding the difference in the representation ratio for this district.
-This can be identified as another representative gap.
-Similar analysis should be performed for underrepresented regional districts.
 Additionally, students from the San Juan district from the public schools showed lower IGS scores when compared to the ones from private schools.
 Still the IGS scores for students from public schools in San Juan are comparable to those of private schools in other districts.